deepinnothing/deepinnothing.github.io/documentation/unreal-engine/google-play-games-services/docs/ue-setup.md

 ### Next steps

 With the initial setup tasks complete, you can start integrating various features into your game, such as saved games, leaderboards, and achievements.

+!!! warning
+    Google Play Games Services will only work on Android-based devices, i.e. the project should be built/packaged for Android platform.